VolkanSah/SmolLM2-customs/README.md

 # SmolLM2 Service
 ##### only a stupid LLM assi for the hub runs on 2 CPUs for free :D

+> [!IMPORTANT]
+> This project is under active development — always use the latest release from [Codey Lab Version ](https://github.com/Codey-LAB/SmolLM2-customs) *( i mean; more stable builds land here first)*.
+> This repo ([DEV-STATUS](https://github.com/VolkanSah/SmolLM2-custom)) is where the chaos happens. 🔬 a ⭐ on the repos will be cool 😙

 OpenAI-compatible LLM API powered by `SmolLM2-360M-Instruct` with integrated ADI (Anti-Dump Index) routing.

 ## Endpoints